witnessmenow/spotify-api-arduino/README.md

 # arduino-spotify-api
 Arduino library for integrating with the Spotify Web-API (Does not play music)

-Work in progress library
+**Work in progress library - expect changes!**

-Currently supports:
+### Currently supports:

-Getting your currently playing track
+- Getting your currently playing track
+- Player Controls:
+    - Next
+    - Previous
+    - Seek

+### What needs to be added:

+- Correct support of OAuth
+- Play/Pause
+- Volume Control
+- Current play time and song length to currently playing.